rkaunismaa/crewai-Playground/README.md

 Gonna rerun latest_ai_development using GPT-4 to see the results.
 Wow!
 Gpt-4 cost $0.12 ! ... sure it is still cheap, but it is way more expensive than gpt-40-mini

+OK.
+So I tried to run latest-ai-development using langtrace but it can't find the module.
+Do I use UV to import langtrace?

+Disable the langtrace stuff, then change .env to use local ollama with mixtral works fine.
+So how do I get it to work nicely with langtrace?
+OK!
+Right!
+The solution was to modify the .venv/pyvenv.cfg file to include-system-site-packages = true from false.

+BTW using ollama/mixtral locally puts a huge load on all 16 cores of the cpu as well as taking up about 5.5gb of vram.
+Nice to see ollama offloads stuff to the cpu when there is not enough gpu vram!